levijackson/finance-tracker/README.md

 ```
 - [Create the table schemas](https://next-auth.js.org/schemas/mysql)

+I used [docker-mysql](https://github.com/levijackson/docker-mysql) to create a development MySQL instance to use when testing this.

 6) Configure Google OAuth
 [Follow the steps](https://support.google.com/cloud/answer/6158849?hl=en) to generate a Client ID and Client Secret.